Brahim Zaibat

-Brahim Zaibat, born 9 September 1986 in Lyon, is a French Dancer and choreographer of Algerian origin.
+Brahim Zaibat (born 9 September 1986 in Lyon) is a French dancer and choreographer of Algerian origin.

 Biography

 Brahim Zaibat start in a hip-hop band called Baby Boom Crew.
 In 2001, he is part of the Pockemon Crew.

 In 2005, he joined as a dancer, the TV show and the tour Star Academy, choreographed by Kamel Ouali.

 He left Pockemon Crew in 2008 to dance alongside the Germans, Flying Steps during the Game convection.

 In 2012, he danced alongside Madonna during the halftime of Super Bowl XLVI in Indianapolis.
 That year, he also participates to The MDNA Tour.

 In 2013, he became the artistic consultant for the musical Robin Hood.
 He participated to the TV Show Danse avec les stars 4 on TF1; he came 2nd in the competition with his dance partner, Katrina Patchett.

 Since January 2014, he began the tour of Danse avec les stars.

 He announced on 31 January 2014 the launch of his show Rock it All, on tour throughout France from late October to early December 2014.
 His show is a success, with a very positive response from the public and the press.
 The tour include 23 performances throughout France and Belgium, including three shows at the Casino de Paris displaying complete.
 This show is nominated to the Prix de la Création musicale 2015 for the Original creation for a show.

-In 2015, he participate in the musical The Three Musketeers, for which he play a leading role, and is also part of the artistic direction of the show.
+In 2015, he participated in a new musical interpretation of The Three Musketeers, in which he played the leading role of Athos, and was also part of the artistic direction of the show.